Note: Testing for each type of Porphyria is found under the descriptions of each type of Porphyria.

 At present Labcorp, ARUP, & Quest are not recommended for EPP testing.

-The University of Texas Medical Branch (UTMB) Porphyria Center is the only facility in the United States at an academic institution that is certified to accept samples for diagnostic biochemical testing.
+The University of Texas Medical Branch (UTMB) Porphyria Center is the only facility in the United States at an academic institution that is certified to accept samples for diagnostic biochemical testing of the Porphyrias.
 Upon completion of testing, they issue reports that include detailed interpretations of results. https://pmch.utmb.edu/clinics-services/porphyria-center